WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 section describes decisions that were made in the rest of the specification to reduce complexity.

+### Limited choices

+In general, we're trying to eliminate unnecessary choices in the specification.
+For example, instead of requiring clients to support two methods for verifying payload integrity, we only require one.

 ### Bounded-buffering integrity checking

 Clients can be designed with a more-trusted network layer that decides how to